-vivision / Service Area: L&D Need L&D Solution Target Group Estimated nos.
-Method Timeframe Success Criteria What have you How will you • How will it be How long will it How will it be identified? address the need?
-Who is affected? (if known) addressed? take? evaluated?
+Division / Service Area: L&D Need L&D Solution Target Group Estimated nos.
+Method Timeframe Success Criteria What have you identified?
+How will you address the need?
+Who is affected? (if known) How will it be addressed?
+How long will it take?
+How will it be evaluated?